Mickey's Not So Scary Halloween Party at Magic Kingdom at Disney World

 Disney’s Not So Spooky Spectacular Dessert Party with Plaza Garden Viewing

-This dessert party takes place at the Tomorrowland Terrace Restaurant and starts an hour and a half before the fireworks begin.
+In the past, dessert parties have taken place at the Tomorrowland Terrace Restaurant and have usually started an hour and a half before the fireworks begin.

-It’s a chance to enjoy some fabulous Halloween goodies:
+It’s a chance to enjoy some fabulous Halloween goodies, such as:

 • Chocolate-dipped strawberries